 In this section of our website you will find information about our advice services and where you can get advice from the University.

-Contact our advice service
+Meet our advice service

 London Nightline is a confidential listening, support and practical information service for students in London.
 You can call them between 6pm and 8am every night of term on 020 7631 0101.
 You can find out more about London Nightline on their official website here.